cloudblog004/fantasticfoodies/content/en/posts/1812-recipe-of-homemade-chicken-parmigiana.md

 1. Cover pan with foil and bake till heated through 20-30 minutes, if you wish to brown the top run it under the broiler.
 Sprinkle with parsley.
 1. Ready to serve and ENJOY!

 See recipes for Chicken Parmigiana too.
-Chicken parmigiana is an American-Italian dish that consists of tender breaded chicken covered in marinara with melted mozzarella &amp; parmesan cheese!
+Chicken parmigiana is an American-Italian dish that consists of tender breaded chicken covered in marinara with melted mozzarella & parmesan cheese!
 Even though this dish is served in a lot of.
 Chicken Parmesan and chicken Parmigiana are just different names for the same exact recipe.
-And, with a name like &#34;chicken Parmigiana&#34;, you might assume that this recipe is Italian.
+And, with a name like *chicken Parmigiana*, you might assume that this recipe is Italian.

 So that's going to wrap it up for this exceptional food chicken parmigiana recipe.
 Thanks so much for your time.
 I'm confident you can make this at home.
 There is gonna be more interesting food at home recipes coming up.
 Don't forget to save this page on your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!